Through the Blue

 Thrilling Egremni is hard to leave, in many ways .
 Getting there involves a 1 km hike and a 400-stair descent.

-And what of its off-beach attractions?
+And what of its off-beach draws?
 Having just come from the Cyclades, I pined after graphic villages to roam after long afternoons on the beach.
 Agios Nikitas, Lefkada’s prettiest, is a single, busy walkway that feels a tad over-touristy.
 Its mountainous hinterland village scene?
 Slightly over sleepy.
 And the capital?
 Most of its old town was lost to successive earthquakes in 1948 and 1953.
-Left to re-build, the result is an anarchic cross between a Brazilian backstreet and a neon-lit soi in Bangkok (the Thai bit particularly accentuated around the waterfront corner).
-For me, Lefkada is not an island for enchanting villages.
-Lefkada is for beach lovers.
-If you’re the type to cross continents in search of sublime shores, this is the Greek island for you, especially with older children in your company.
+Left to re-build, the result is an anarchic cross between a Brazilian backstreet and a neon-lit soi in Bangkok (the Thai bit is particularly accentuated around the waterfront corner).

 WHERE TO STAY WITH KIDS

-With young kids and many mini market trips to make, it always easier to live close by a village.
+With young kids and many mini market trips to make, it always easier to live close to a village.
 Consider these two:

 — AGIOS NIKITAS —

 Easily the most attractive village in the island, a main stone-paved pathway lined with apartments-to-rent, souvenir shops and tavernas lead you to a cozy beach cove with sparkling blue waters that are perfectly child-friendly.
-If you can find seaside accommodation here, this will give you a valuable head start for a spot on the beach before the crowds arrive.
-A central draw for the island’s visitors, it’s easy to step over your neighbours here.
-To dodge the congestion, stay on the outskirts.
+If you can find seaside accommodation here, this will give you a head start for a spot on the beach before the crowds arrive.
+At the same time, as a central draw for the island’s visitors, it’s easy to run into your neighbours here.
+Dodge the congestion by staying on the outskirts.
 Perhaps higher up in the hills above dreamy Milos beach where some villas have direct access to the elusive sand strip below.

 • Sapfo Tavern in Agios Nikitas